lahirus/vagrant-samples/README.md

 # vagrant-samples

-This includes different samples tried out using vagrant
+This includes different samples tried out using vagrant.

+Install Vagrant and VirtualBox.

-First add the base image for Vagrant,
+Add the base image for Vagrant,

 $ vagrant box add hashicorp/precise32

+Then nevigate to the sample directories and run,

+$vagrant up

 Reference